 - Bonfires - this is an outdoor fire.
 Many people enjoy bonfires and they have become a traditional part of Halloween.
 While some people use only wood and suitable materials for their bonfire, in many cases bonfires are used to burn wastes such as furniture, tyres and other wastes.

-One exception to these Regulations is the controlled burning of uncontaminated wood, trees, tree trimmings and brush generated in agricultural clearing, which has been extended until 01/01/2023 by the Waste Management (Prohibition of Waste Disposal by Burning) (Amendment) Regulations 2022 (SI51of22 - extension until 010123.pdf (size 131.7 KB).
+One exception to these Regulations is the controlled burning of uncontaminated wood, trees, tree trimmings and brush generated in agricultural clearing, the derogation for which must cease 01/03/23 and will then be allowed for a period of three months, form 01/09/23 to 30/11/23 under the by the Waste Management (Prohibition of Waste Disposal by Burning) (Amendment) Regulations 2023

 Uncontaminated wood means that it is free of dangerous substances, preservatives, paints or varnishes, or other artificial impregnation or coating (but excluding garden and park wastes and cemetery wastes and waste arising from infrastructural development works)